MolSSI/QCElemental/docs/source/physconst.rst

 These objects are often used for code that has many different units to make the requisite bookkeeping nearly effortless.
-In addition, these objects have NumPy and Pandas support is built-in:
+In addition, these objects have NumPy and Pandas support built-in:

 .. code-block:: python